Timeline - Libya's uprising against Muammar Gaddafi

 March 28 - Qatar becomes the first Arab country to recognise the Libya's rebels as the people's legitimate representative.

-March 29 - A London conference of 40 governments and organizations agrees to set up a contact group comprising 20 countries to coordinate efforts in a post-Gaddafi Libya.
+March 29 - A London conference of 40 governments and organisations agrees to set up a contact group comprising 20 countries to coordinate efforts in a post-Gaddafi Libya.

 March 30 - Libyan Foreign Minister Moussa Koussa defects and flies to Britain.